Narfinsel/Trade-Rectangle-Visualizer/README.md

 # Trade-Rectangle-Visualizer
-Trade-Rectangle Visualizer is a utility class that helps algorithmic traders get a general idea about how well their EA is doing, just by having a quick glance at your chart, without the need to dig through trading logs and reports.
+Trade-Rectangle Visualizer is a utility class that makes automatic trading easy and seamless for online traders, by offering a general idea about how well their EA is doing, just by having a quick glance at the charts, without the need to read text-formatted trading logs, results, and reports.

 <p align="left" dir="auto">
   <a target="_blank" rel="noopener noreferrer" href="/img/trades-visualizations_gy.gif">